fungaegis/pytest-custom-nodeid/README.md

 - `--rename` It is used to open the plug-in, rename the marked use cases, code the unmarked use cases only, and close "off" by default
 - `--skip` If it fails, the subsequent use case will be skipped.
 The tag name is needed here.
   example: if the tag in IDS is '{login}', the skip tag is '--skip=login`
-- `--skip-json` When there are too many tags to be marked, it can be stored in a JSON file.
+- `--skip-json` When there are too many tags to be marked, it can be stored in a JSON file. which can be used with 'skip'.
-  Here you need to enter the absolute address, which can be used with 'skip'.
   The two tags will be combined.

 [JSON format](./demo.json)